developer-portal/content/tech/languages/python/python-installation.md

 # Python in Fedora

-[Python](https://www.python.org/) is is a widely used, interpreted, object-oriented, high-level programming language with dynamic semantics.
+[Python](https://www.python.org/) is a widely used, interpreted, object-oriented, high-level programming language with dynamic semantics.
 It is simple and easy to learn.
 Python 3 is already pre-installed on Fedora.
 Let's use it!

 ## Running Python